Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.5.0 =
 * In the plugin_loaded callback we will load only the text domain.
 The idea is to prevent using of translated texts before the domain is loaded.
-* All translated texts from the config file were moved in the main file.
+* All translated texts from the config file were moved into the main file.
 * Added a possibility to modify Simply Connect style from the plugin settings.

 = 3.4.1 =